 Inclement weather or unusual circumstances occasionally necessitate a delayed opening of school or a cancellation.
-Delayed openings and cancellations are always announced on the school district NEWSLINE: (724)695-5205, sometimes as early as 6 a.m.
-Announcements are also made on KDKA 1020 AM, WBBA B94, and WWSW 3WS 94.5 FM radio stations.
-You may also check the district website:
+Delayed openings and cancellations will be announced on the school district website (www.westasd.org), Facebook page, and local television stations, as well as through phone and text messages.